joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 7. Click **Enable Auto-stop**
 8. Select **Yes**
 9. Configure your **Stop Time** and **time zone**

-If a user is logged in during the Auto-stop time, they will get an option to delay or suspend the shutdown.

 You may also have multiple pools - selected with the exact Dev box image definition - if your project runs across various timezones, so you can schedule a 7 PM Shutdown in New Zealand and a 7 PM shutdown for those developers in the United States.